Lyon-Ynov-Campus/YTrack/subjects/room-is-clean/README.md

 Create a function `waitAndExecute` that takes a function `callback` in argument.

-`waitAndExecute` returns a function that calls the `callback` function passing its arguments, one seconde after the function call.
+`waitAndExecute` returns a function that will call the `callback` passing its arguments.
+This callback function must be triggered one second after `waitAndExecute` has been called.

 **Example**